-NR 2997 Natural Resources Internship II Semester(s) Taught: Fall, Spring Credits, Lecture hours, Lab hours: (1-3:1-3:0)
+NR 2997 Natural Resources Internship II Semester(s) Taught: Fall, Spring

-Description: This course is designed to provide handson, field based experiences in natural resources.
+Description: This course is designed to provide handson, field-based experiences in natural resources.
 Internships are an opportunity for students to link theory with practice.
 They are also designed to help students network with professionals, increasing their opportunities to receive full-time employment after graduation.
 Internships can introduce students to multiple professions within natural resources, helping them narrow down their specific areas of interest early on in their college experience.
 They are temporary, onthe-job experiences intended to help students identify how their studies in the classroom apply to the workplace.
 Internships can be paid or volunteer with a business, organization, or government agency and are individually arranged by the student in collaboration with a natural resource faculty member and a supervisor at the workplace.
 This course is repeatable for up to 6 credits, with no more than 3 credits per semester.
 Each credit requires 45 clock hours of internship experience.
 Internships are typically pass/fail credits.
 Students desiring a grade will need to negotiate a contract with significant academic work beyond the actual work experience.